trackow/hk25-teams/hk25-UKnode/science_groups/hk25-UKnode-Hierarchies.md

 ## Sketch of initial activities

 - Examine the time-mean basic state of key model variables, making direct comparisons across the model hierarchy.
-- Examine the time evolution and seasonal characteristics of model variables of interest, exploring their sensitivity to model choices.
+- Examine the time evolution, from diurnal to seasonal cycles and characteristics of model variables of interest, exploring their sensitivity to model choices.
+- Examine the representation of high impact weather during the year-long simulation period across the model hierarchy.
 - Examine the extent to which domain extent, choice of physics, or grid spacing drive particular model behaviour.
 - In connection with hk25-UKnode-Upscale, exploit the model hierarchy to explore evidence for emergence of new model behaviour (e.g. upscale feedbacks) in higher resolution global or tropical channel simulations.